IPRAVESHKUMAR/White-Wine-Quality-Prediction/README.md

-Here's a template for a `README.md` file for your Wine Quality Prediction project using Support Vector Machine.
-You can customize it further based on your specific requirements and additional details.

----

 # Wine Quality Prediction using Support Vector Machine

 This project aims to predict the quality of white wine based on various chemical properties using Support Vector Machine (SVM) as a classifier.
 The dataset used for this project is sourced from the UCI Machine Learning Repository.